 SAN CLEMENTE, CA – (October 26, 2017) Announcing a new, ground-breaking groundwater remediation technology proven effective at converting contaminated aquifers into purifying filters, eliminating PFOA and PFOS contaminants.
 Recent site data collected from an industrial site in Eastern Canada where PlumesStop® liquid active carbon ™ was introduced into a PFAS contaminated aquifer has been shown to be at non-detect for over 15 months and counting.
-Modeling of the remediation estimates treatment to last as long as 100 years with one application of the PlumeStop.
+Modeling of the remediation estimates treatment to last decades with one application of the PlumeStop.

 Since its introduction in 2014, PlumeStop has revolutionized the environmental remediation industry cleaning up 100’s of sites across the North America and Europe.
 The innovative liquid carbon amendment effectively eliminates a number of soil and groundwater contaminants like BTEX, TCE, PCE.
 And now PlumeStop adds PFAS chemicals like PFOA, and PFOS to the growing list of toxic and carcinogenic pollutants that can be cost-effectively treated, addressing threats to water resources in communities in the US and abroad.